starship-tools/lein-felix/README.md

 *A lein plugin for the Apache Felix OSGi project*

 This project provides a Clojure `lein` plugin for working with Apache Felix projects and performing OSGi tasks related to the OSGi framework.

-Note that in addition to Apache Felix itself, this `lein` plugin relies heavily upon the following (under the covers):

-* [Mark Derricutt](https://github.com/talios)'s fork of [clojure.osgi](https://github.com/talios/clojure.osgi) (for which we are eternally grateful)
-* The Apache Felix Project's [Maven Bundle Plugin](http://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html)
+The meat of this plugin is a sane default configuration and wrappers for various system shell commands necessary for the smooth installtion and operation of Felix-based OSGi bundles.

 ## Dependencies